 Fetal Anomaly Abortion Care

-When you call us, the counselor who answers the phone will assist you in setting up an appointment and connect you to our Special Care Coordinator, a specialist in working with women and their families in situations such as yours.
-We are aware that you may be receiving additional counseling and emotional support from other health care professionals in addition to your physician and fetal maternal medicine specialist.
+When you call us, the patient care coordinator who answers the phone will assist you in setting up an appointment and connect you to our Special Care Coordinator, a specialist in working with pregnant people and their families in situations such as yours.

 We will need to obtain the referring physician’s information so that we can request your medical records.
 Our physicians will review your records and, if necessary, contact your physician to obtain any further medically relevant information.
-It is important for us to have these records for many reasons, always with the purpose of offering you the safest and best medical care.
 We will coordinate with your physicians if further genetic testing is requested.

+We believe that decisions made in these situations are a private, personal matter between a pregnant person and their family.
+Families with fetal anomaly pregnancies often consult with not only their primary OB-GYN, but also many health care professionals involved with fetal-maternal medicine, and frequently rely on this team for help and advice.
+We are proud to be a part of your healthcare team.
 We are committed to supporting you throughout this process and providing the safest care for terminating this pregnancy.
-Our compassionate and caring staff members are ready to support YOU.
 We will honor your requests for confidentiality and treat you with respect and dignity.
-We believe that decisions made in these situations are a private, personal matter between a woman and her family.
-Women and families with fetal anomaly pregnancies often consult with not only their primary OB-GYN, but also many health care professionals involved with fetal maternal medicine, and frequently rely on this team for help and advice.
-We are proud to be a part of your healthcare team.